Starmand6/ubi-dashboard/README.md

     - `submitUBI(dcwScore)` is the main function here at the moment.
 Users can submit their DAO/Democratic Collective Welfare Score between 0 and 100 according to how they are feeling about their DAO or city.
 This concept has been borrowed from Ralph Merkle's essay ["DAOs, Democracy, and Governance."](https://ralphmerkle.com/papers/DAOdemocracyDraft.pdf) DCW is a pretty elegant tool if you ask me.
 The score is recorded on the blockchain and goes into the calculation of the total average DCW score across all users for each round.
 This can help convey the overall health of the DAO or city in one, easy-to-read metric.
     - `withdrawUBI()` can only be called after the user submits their UBI <i>and</i> the UBI round they submitted in is over.
 There is no expiry of tokens, but users won't be able to vote again until they withdraw first. <p>

-- Chainlink Automation functions:
+- Chainlink Automation Functions:
     - `openRound()` opens the UBI round and enables users to `submitUBI(dcwScore)`.
 In a production environment, users will be able to do much much more!
     - `closeRound()` closes the UBI round.
 (A trial run using Chainlink Automation for these functions can be seen in the Usage Notes section.)
-Once `openRound()` is called, the job is scheduled to close the UBI round 13 days and 12 hours after the round has opened.<p>
+Once `openRound()` is called, the job can be scheduled to close the UBI round 13 days and 12 hours after the round has opened.<p>

     Note: Anyone can call these functions, but using the Chainlink suggested revalidation technique, you can uncomment the `block.timestamp` qualifier so that the round is not called before the 13.5 days have passed if Chainlink Automation is milliseconds behind another actor in calling closeRound().